stuarthill0/hillinfo/README.md

 Here I will share insights about a topic around SAP and can host an open forum where you can get answers to your questions from a software solution architect -SAPInsider Author, -SAP Ask an Expert.

 ### Prerequisities

 * Topics related to:
 #SAP S/4HANA <img src="https://cdn.jsdelivr.net/gh/Readme-Workflows/Readme-Icons@main/icons/octicons/ApprovedChanges.svg"> #SAP R/3, NetWeaver <img src="https://cdn.jsdelivr.net/gh/Readme-Workflows/Readme-Icons@main/icons/octicons/ApprovedChangesGrey.svg">  #Administration SAP Basis  <img src="https://cdn.jsdelivr.net/gh/Readme-Workflows/Readme-Icons@main/icons/octicons/StarredRepositoryYellow.svg">  #Release, Change Management  <img src="https://cdn.jsdelivr.net/gh/Readme-Workflows/Readme-Icons@main/icons/octicons/StarredRepository.svg">

+Here’s a detailed critique of your CV based on the document you uploaded:

+### **Strengths:**
+1. **Extensive Experience:** You have a strong technical background in SAP, Cloud Solutions, and DevOps, with over 10 years of experience.
+This is well emphasized and aligns with your goal as a Cloud Solution Architect (CSA).
+2. **Technical Skills:** The CV lists detailed technical competencies (SAP, cloud, firewalls, virtualization, etc.) and various certifications (e.g., Red Hat, SAP certifications), which adds significant credibility.
+3. **Diverse Project Experience:** The various roles you've held, including leading teams and handling complex projects, demonstrate your leadership and project management skills.
+4. **Certifications and Continuous Learning:** The certifications reflect continuous learning and expertise in relevant areas, which is a plus in technology-related jobs.
+5. **Global Exposure:** Your roles in Switzerland, Germany, and the UK add to your appeal for multinational organizations.

+### **Areas for Improvement:**

+1. **Personal Information:**
+   - **Details to Remove:** Consider removing unnecessary personal information like marital status, date of birth, and nationality.
+These are typically not needed in most job markets and could inadvertently lead to bias.
+   - **Formatting Contact Information:** Simplify the contact details, including just your phone number and email is sufficient.
+Make sure the LinkedIn URL is hyperlinked properly.

+2. **Career Summary (About Me):**
+   - **Clarify and Focus:** The summary can be refined.
+Rather than listing interests like Kubernetes and Monitoring, mention how your skills have delivered measurable impacts (e.g., improving cloud deployment times, enhancing security protocols, or cutting costs).
+   - **Tone:** The summary could be a little more concise and action-oriented.
+It should emphasize the tangible results of your work.

+3. **Career Path:**
+   - **Quantify Accomplishments:** Your job roles have detailed responsibilities, but it’s important to add metrics.
+For example, “reduced project timelines by X%” or “managed a team of X developers across Y countries” adds impact.
+   - **Consistency in Descriptions:** Ensure a consistent style throughout the bullet points.
+For example, some use more technical language (e.g., ATC, SPAU), while others are more project management-focused.
+Try to balance between the technical and managerial tasks in each role.

+4. **Training and Certifications:**
+   - **Group Related Certifications:** It’s good that you’ve listed several certifications, but it’s currently scattered.
+Consider grouping cloud-related certifications together, followed by security and SAP-specific certifications.
+This will help make the section more digestible.
+   - **Latest Certifications on Top:** Place the most recent certifications and training at the top to emphasize your current relevance.

+5. **Skills:**
+   - **Simplify and Align with Job:** Some of the skills listed (e.g., Powershell, C, Python) are noted as basic (++).
+Unless the job you’re applying for requires these, you can consider trimming the list to focus on more advanced skills (+++).
+Cloud security, SAP, and Azure-related skills should take precedence.
+   - **Relevance to Role:** Review the skills section to ensure everything aligns with the role you are applying for, and remove any outdated or unnecessary ones (e.g., Unix Certified System Administrator if not relevant).

+Key Achievements
+   Technical Stack for Each Role:** For more recent roles, adding a brief technical stack under each job title could be useful (e.g., SAP, AWS, GCP, Azure, Python).
+   Soft Skills:** While you have listed extensive technical skills, you may also want to briefly mention soft skills such as communication, teamwork, leadership, or problem-solving that are critical in senior technical roles.